 RECREATION

-Biking is a great way to see Catalina’s Wildlands!
+Biking Catalina Island is a great way to see our wildlands!

 Cyclists on Catalina enjoy the fresh air and challenging twists and turns of the Island’s 40 miles of trails and roads open to mountain biking.

-For your safety, we recommed all-terrain bikes— those equipped with multi-speeds and all-terrain tires — for biking in Catalina’s wild interior.
+For your safety, we recommend all-terrain bikes—those equipped with multi-speeds and all-terrain tires—for biking Catalina Island and its wild interior.
 Hard-shelled helmets are required for all bikers.
 Biking is not permitted at night.

 Electric bikes are permitted, but must have pedals.